After Brexit? (last updated November 2023)……

 In an unsurprising development on 19th January 2021, the Business Secretary, Kwasi Kwarteng, confirmed that his department was examining EU protections on worker’s rights, but insisted they would not be watered down.
 You can read the details here.

-However, on 27th January, The Guardian newspaper reported that the Business Secretary had told ITV’s Robert Peston that “So the review is no longer happening within the Department for Business, Energy and Industrial Strategy (BEIS)”.
-We’ll see what happens next!
+However, on 27th January 2021, The Guardian newspaper reported that the Business Secretary had told ITV’s Robert Peston that “So the review is no longer happening within the Department for Business, Energy and Industrial Strategy (BEIS)”.
+We’ll see what happens next (See update at the top of this page)!

 - Immigration law: a new UK immigration system came into force on 1 December 2020 and now, when arriving in the UK from 1 January 2021, EU and non-EU nationals will be treated equally.
 Freedom of movement to and from the EU and UK has ceased, which is the most significant people-related issue of Brexit.
 Employers recruiting EU nationals to arrive and start work in the UK from 1st January 2021 will need to ensure the worker has a correct visa in place.
 EU nationals that are already in the UK and have applied (or will apply ) to the EU Settlement Scheme can continue to be employed.
 You can read more details about the new immigration rules here.
 It’s, of course, complicated.